Dormancy: Trees

 Tree species that have well-developed dormancy needs may be tricked to some degree, but not completely.
 For instance, if a Japanese maple (Acer palmatum) is given an "eternal summer" through exposure to additional daylight, it grows continuously for as long as two years.
 Eventually, however, a temperate-climate plant automatically goes dormant, no matter what environmental conditions it experiences.
 Deciduous plants lose their leaves; evergreens curtail all new growth.
 Going through an "eternal summer" and the resultant automatic dormancy is stressful to the plant and usually fatal.
 The fatality rate increases to 100% if the plant does not receive the necessary period of cold temperatures required to break the dormancy.
 Most plants require a certain number of hours of "chilling" at temperatures between about 0 °C and 10 °C to be able to break dormancy (Bewley, Black, K.D 1994).

 Short photoperiods induce dormancy and permit the formation of needle primordia.
 Primordia formation requires 8 to 10 weeks and must be followed by 6 weeks of chilling at 2 °C. Bud break occurs promptly if seedlings are then exposed to 16-hour photoperiods at the 25 °C/20 °C temperature regime.
-The free growth mode, a juvenile characteristic that is lost after 5 years or so, ceases in seedlings experiencing environmental stress (Logan and Pollard 1976, Logan 1977).
+The free growth mode, a juvenile characteristic that is lost after 5 years or so, ceases in seedlings experiencing environmental stress.

 Bacteria

-Many bacteria can survive adverse conditions such as temperature, desiccation, and antibiotics by forming endospores, cysts, or states of reduced metabolic activity lacking specialized cellular structures.
+Many bacteria can survive adverse conditions such as temperature, desiccation, and antibiotics by forming endospores, cysts, or general states of reduced metabolic activity lacking specialized cellular structures.
 Up to 80% of the bacteria in samples from the wild appear to be metabolically inactive—many of which can be resuscitated.

 Such dormancy is responsible for the high diversity levels of most natural ecosystems.

+Bacteria enter a state of reduced metabolic activity not only during stress, but also when a bacterial population has reached a stable state.
+Many bacteria are capable of producing proteins called hibernation factors which can bind to and inactivate their ribosomes, pausing protein production, which can take more than 50% of a cell's energy usage.

-Recent research has characterized the bacterial cytoplasm as a glass forming fluid approaching the liquid-glass transition, such that large cytoplasmic components require the aid of metabolic activity to fluidize the surrounding cytoplasm, allowing them to move through a viscous, glass-like cytoplasm.
+A 2014 study has characterized the bacterial cytoplasm as a glass forming fluid approaching the liquid-glass transition, such that large cytoplasmic components require the aid of metabolic activity to fluidize the surrounding cytoplasm, allowing them to move through a viscous, glass-like cytoplasm.
 During dormancy, when such metabolic activities are put on hold, the cytoplasm behaves like a solid glass, 'freezing' subcellular structures in place and perhaps protecting them, while allowing small molecules like metabolites to move freely through the cell, which may be helpful in cells transitioning out of dormancy.